 These 6 conditions are valid for every industry.
 However, effectiveness is “only” accomplishing a goal.
 Facility and maintenance managers need to accomplish it with the least amount of wasted time and money.
 That is efficiency.
 Adapting the 6 conditions framework, we believe these are the best practices for efficient team management in Facility Management and Maintenance:

 A real team has a shared purpose, so team members should lend a hand to each other.
 However, instead of encouraging collaboration, some managers incite competition.
-While competition can sometimes lead to better performance, it can also become toxic.
+While competition among employees can sometimes lead to better performance, it can also become toxic.
 Workers may become anxious, and sometimes resort to unethical practices to reach their quotas.

 Again, we would like to take a concept that is common in sports – fair play.
 Even if you have several teams on the field and compare their performances with KPIs, nothing is more important than making your “compelling purpose” come true.
 In a pandemic, collaborative tools and even virtual get-togethers with other technicians, calls, webinars or micro-learning sessions can spur a common bond and cooperation.